stephdl/nethserver-linux-dash/README.md

-# nethserver-linux-dash-
+# nethserver-linux-dash
-a module to install linux-dash
+a Module of linux-dash for nethserver